Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 \textbf{With consideration of mobility}

 The previous works in this subsection overlook the mobility of end-uses or edge nodes even though in MEC or IoV scenarios.
-Given the rapid advancements in mobile communication technology, a diverse array of intelligent computation systems have surfaced, demanding more stringent QoS performance.

-The channel resource allocation was presented in \cite{done-fourth-yangdongling-2-ok} in the background of task offloading in a three-tier, such as macro, pico and femto, MEC based heterogeneous 5G networks.
-The user equipment offloaded computation tasks to the local server, which significantly reduced the transmission latency.
-In the process of data transmission, multiple nodes competed for the channel resource.
-However, a random mobility model was designed to describe the movement of the user equipment.
-One approach in \cite{done-gaopeng-9-ok} introduced a joint offloading strategy based on QPSO for MEC-enabled vehicular networks.
-The strategy focused on minimizing delay costs and energy consumption by offloading tasks from vehicles to available service nodes, including service vehicles and nearby RSUs.
-To facilitate task offloading via V2V communication, a vehicle selection algorithm was introduced to determine an optimal offloading decision sequence.
-Moreover, to maintain population diversity in the QPSO algorithm, a crossover operator was employed to exchange information among individuals.
-However, it was assumed in the mobility model that vehicle speeds and coordinates were given in advance, presenting a practical limitation.
+The channel resource allocation is presented in \cite{done-fourth-yangdongling-2-ok} in the background of task offloading in a three-tier, such as macro, pico and femto, MEC based heterogeneous 5G networks.
+User equipments offload computation tasks to the local server, which significantly reduces the transmission latency.
+In the process of data transmission, multiple nodes compete for the channel resource.
+However, a random mobility model is designed to describe the movement of the user equipment.
+One approach in \cite{done-gaopeng-9-ok} introduces a joint offloading strategy based on QPSO for MEC-enabled vehicular networks.
+The strategy focuses on minimizing delay costs and energy consumption by offloading tasks from vehicles to available service nodes, including service vehicles and nearby RSUs.
+To facilitate task offloading via V2V communication, a vehicle selection algorithm is introduced to determine an optimal offloading decision sequence.
+Moreover, to maintain population diversity in the QPSO algorithm, a crossover operator is employed to exchange information among individuals.
+However, it is assumed in the mobility model that vehicle speeds and coordinates are given in advance, presenting a practical limitation.